mmcshane/tallyotel/README.md

 Telemetry](https://github.com/open-telemetry/opentelemetry-go) bridge allowing
 for code using Open Telemetry instruments to emit metrics with Tally.

+A demonstration of emitting metrics from Open Telemetry instruments through Tally to Prometheus can be found at https://github.com/mmcshane/tallyotel-demo.

 As Tally contains abstractions for exporting metrics and Open Telemetry _also_ contains abstractions for exporting metrics, the use of this particular bridge library is likely to be a transient period for any given codebase.
 If your code